 How do biological medicines work?

-Biological medicines work in rheumatoid arthritis (RA) by blocking chemicals in the body that are involved in inflammation.
+Biological medicines work in RA by blocking chemicals in the body that are involved in inflammation.
 For example, some of these biological medicines block a chemical called tumour necrosis factor alpha (TNF-alpha) which plays an important role in causing inflammation in the joints.
 Medicines that block TNF include adalimumab, certolizumab pegol, etanercept, golimumab, and infliximab.
 The other biological medicines (anakinra, abatacept, rituximab and tocilizumab) work in slightly different ways to each other, and to medicines that block TNF, but they all reduce inflammation.

 When are biological medicines usually prescribed?